|Bid||0.0000 x 0|

 Zeifmans replaced MNP LLP (the "Former Auditor") as the Company's independent auditor to provide audit services for the Company effective December 18, 2019 .
 The appointment of Zeifmans has been approved by the directors of Liberty.
 There were no disagreements or unresolved issues with the Former Auditor on any matter of audit scope or procedures, accounting principles or policies, or financial statement disclosure.

-Liberty Health Sciences Inc. (CSE: LHS) (OTCQX: LHSIF) www.libertyhealthsciences.com ("Liberty" or the "Company"), a provider of high quality cannabis, announced today that it plans to open its 21st dispensary in Sarasota, Florida, subject to approval from the Florida Department of Health.
+Liberty Health Sciences Inc. (CSE: LHS) (OTCQX: LHSIF) www.libertyhealthsciences.com ("Liberty" or the "Company"), a provider of high quality cannabis, announced today it will open its 22nd Florida location in Orlando, serving a population in excess of 2.5 million, subject to approval from the Florida Department of Health.

 Liberty Health Sciences Inc. (CSE: LHS) (OTCQX: LHSIF) www.libertyhealthsciences.com ("Liberty" or the "Company"), a provider of high quality cannabis, announced today that it has been cleared by the Florida Department of Health to open the doors to its record 20th Florida location in the central Gulf Coast city of Bradenton in Manatee County.